Cambodia

 • OOF

-In terms of implementing partners, the central government of Cambodia was the major recipient of ODF from the international community, followed by the China Road and Bridge Corporation, Electricite du Cambodge, the Shanghai Baoye Group, and the Cambodian government and Angkor International Airport Investment.
+The central government of Cambodia was the major implementing partner of ODF in the country, followed by the China Road and Bridge Corporation, Shanghai Construction Group, the Shanghai Baoye Group, Electricite du Cambodge, and Angkor International Airport Investment.

 Sectors